MasihMoafi/Eyes-Wide-Shut/readme.md

 1.  **Linguistic Arbitrage:** Hostile actors can bypass safety filters by operating in non-English languages where safety training is less robust.
 2.  **Semantic Bypass:** The model's safety is tied to keywords, not concepts.
 By framing a malicious goal in benevolent terms, it can be tricked into designing harmful systems.
 3.  **Insecure Internal Monologue:** The CoT is a primary data exfiltration vector, as its reasoning process is not subject to the same safety controls as its final output, especially under cognitive load.
-4.  **Multi-Agent Contextual Collapse:** Personas with shared conversational state exhibit inconsistent safety alignment under contextual pressure.
-The model's safety policies become fragmented across different personas within the same reasoning chain, enabling policy violations through strategic context manipulation.
+4.  **Multi-Agent Contextual Collapse:** Both shared-state and independent multi-agent systems exhibit inconsistent safety alignment under contextual pressure.
+The model's safety policies become fragmented across different personas, enabling policy violations through strategic context manipulation.
+This vulnerability manifests in both architectures: (a) shared conversational state where personas influence each other within the same reasoning chain, and (b) independent agents with separate memory states that still succumb to inter-agent pressure through coordinated communication.

 - **The Simulation Effect:** The Model is **substantially** more prone to policy violation when it's told it's in a simulation; I believe this is a **key** discovery.